rescuecomputers/infinity/README.md

 7. click link to go to the provisioned stack home page.

-the JSON for the template is included in the library.
-You can run this from a aws cmd prompt or aws console aws cloudformation create-stack --stack-name infinitimini --template-body file://infiniti.template
+In the event your corp virus software wont allow click-once applications, the JSON for the template is included in the library.
+You can run this from a aws cmd prompt or aws console with this command aws cloudformation create-stack --stack-name infinitimini --template-body file://infiniti.template